A six-figure writer on the top financial mistakes you’re making as a freelancer and how to fix them, fast.

 Recognize any of these limiting beliefs?

-I don’t need to lay out what’s problematic about that attitude.
+I don’t need to lay out what’s problematic about this attitude.
 You know.
 We all do.
 We all do it in different ways.

-The first step to financial success, in my opinion, is believing that it can be done.
-If you’re not convinced that you can make six-figures, then no strategy in the world can get you there.
+The first step to financial success is believing that it can be done.
+If you’re not convinced you can make six-figures, no strategy in the world can get you there.

-If you want to succeed as a freelancer, the most important gift you can give yourself is to stop making excuses for your lack of success.
+If you want to succeed as a freelancer, the most important gift you can give yourself is to believe that you can.

 2. Not having a profit motive